carlosdoki/aws-elb-monitoring-extension/README.md

-# AppDynamics Monitoring Extension for use with AWS Elastic Load Balancers
+# AppDynamics Monitoring Extension for use with AWS Classic Elastic Load Balancers

 ## Use Case
-Captures ELB statistics from Amazon CloudWatch and displays them in the AppDynamics Metric Browser.
+Captures Classic ELB statistics from Amazon CloudWatch and displays them in the AppDynamics Metric Browser.

 ## Prerequisites
 1. Please give the following permissions to the account being used to with the extension.
-**cloudwatch:ListMetrics**
+ * **cloudwatch:ListMetrics**
-**cloudwatch:GetMetricStatistics**
+ * **cloudwatch:GetMetricStatistics**

 2. In order to use this extension, you do need a [Standalone JAVA Machine Agent](https://docs.appdynamics.com/display/PRO44/Standalone+Machine+Agents)